 Keeping customers connected to a secure, reliable source of electricity is Duquesne Light's primary goal.
-That’s why we are investing more than $2.9 billion in infrastructure and technology upgrades between 2011 and 2021, reinforcing our commitment to maintaining, and improving, the region’s critical transmission and distribution system.
+That’s why we are continuing to invest in infrastructure and technology upgrades, reinforcing our commitment to maintaining, and improving, the region’s critical transmission and distribution system.
 Our dedication to improving the way energy is delivered is just one of the many ways we are working to become your next generation energy company.

-A network of 138-kilovolt transmission lines provides power to Duquesne Light customers in West Deer, Indiana, Hampton and Richland townships.
-With growth from new housing developments, businesses, and medical facilities, as well as projected future growth increasing the demand for energy, this network needs to be extended to enable Duquesne Light to continue to deliver a reliable source of power to customers in this area.
+A network of 138-kilovolt transmission lines provides power to Duquesne Light customers in north-eastern Allegheny County.
+With growth from new housing developments, businesses, and medical facilities, as well as projected future growth increasing the demand for energy, this network needs to be extended to enable Duquesne Light to improve current reliability and continue to deliver a reliable source of power to customers in this area in the future.

-Should you have any questions, please contact the Duquesne Light Customer Service Center at 412-393-6500 or email firstname.lastname@example.org.
+Should you have any questions, please contact Duquesne Light at 412-393-6500 or email firstname.lastname@example.org.